tkubica12/azurestack-lab/AdvancedNetworking.md

 Fortinet has released [Azure Stack SDN Fabric Connector](https://docs.fortinet.com/document/fortigate/6.2.0/cookbook/633088) to ready dynamic objects from IaaS platform to ease configuration of Fortinet policies.

-## Step XX - deploying enterprise-grade reverse proxy / Web Application Firewall with F5
+## Step XX - deploying enterprise-grade reverse proxy / Web Application Firewall with proxy
-Note F5 currently offers GUI deployment model only for basic non-HA and manual setup.
-More automated (autoconfiguration of license and Azure Stack connector) or clustered deployments are being developed by F5 on their [GitHub](https://github.com/F5Networks/f5-azure-stack-arm-templates).
-Please consult with F5 on their roadmap and supported scenarios for Azure Stack.
+Note proxy currently offers GUI deployment model only for basic non-HA and manual setup.
+More automated (autoconfiguration of license and Azure Stack connector) or clustered deployments are being developed by proxy on their [GitHub](https://github.com/proxyNetworks/proxy-azure-stack-arm-templates).
+Please consult with proxy on their roadmap and supported scenarios for Azure Stack.

-F5 supports advanced topologies in Azure including auto-scaling group (VMSS), provisioning via Big IQ, F5 cluster behind Azure LB managed by F5 (allows for multiple public IPs in automated way), per-app F5 and multi-NIC configurations.
+proxy supports advanced topologies in Azure including auto-scaling group (VMSS), provisioning via Big IQ, proxy cluster behind Azure LB managed by proxy (allows for multiple public IPs in automated way), per-app proxy and multi-NIC configurations.
 For Azure Stack they currently support single-VM single-NIC basic deployments.

 ## Step XX - using Azure Stack VPN